Xilinx/Vitis-AI/docs/_sources/docs/workflow-system-integration.rst.txt

 The Vitis |trade| workflow specifically targets developers with a software-centric approach to AMD SoC system development.
 Vitis AI is differentiated from traditional FPGA flows, enabling you to build FPGA acceleration into your applications without developing RTL kernels.

 The Vitis workflow enables the integration of the DPU IP as an acceleration kernel that is loaded at runtime in the form of an ``xclbin`` file.
-To provide developers with a reference platform that can be used as a starting point, the Vitis AI repository includes several `reference designs <https://github.com/Xilinx/Vitis-AI/tree/v3.5/dpu>`__ for the different DPU architectures and target platforms.
+To provide developers with a reference platform that can be used as a starting point.
+For the DPUCV2DX8G, please refer to the VEK280 reference design included in this release.
+For MPSoC and Versal AI Core (non AIE-ML devices) please refer to the /dpu subdirectory in the Vitis AI 3.0 Github repository.

 In addition, a Vitis tutorial is available which provides the `end-to-end workflow <https://github.com/Xilinx/Vitis-Tutorials/tree/2023.1/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104>`__ for creating a Vitis Platform for ZCU104 targets.